LucasHazardous/music-player/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/LucasHazardous/music-player?color=00d1b2&label=download%20latest&style=for-the-badge)](https://github.com/LucasHazardous/music-player/releases/latest)

+> If this software appeared on its own, you have malware on your computer.
+Contact a computer specialist as soon as possible.

 ## How to run

 Use the download button to get the latest installer for your platform.
 If you already have any version installed, to get the newest release click the _Check for updates_ option in the file submenu.

+## Controversies

+I have received numerous reports of individuals randomly receving music-player software and I want to address that.
+At this point its distribution got out of control with all the suspicious software websites hosting **potentially modified versions of it and possibly bundling it with other malware**.
+The only valid source to download this program is this Github page, where the executables are built directly by Github on its servers.
+MIT license grants anyone the freedom to do whatever they want with this software.
+I do not hold any responsibility for it.

 ## Preview